ncfcj/KotlinKafka/README.md

 - NoSql database with MongoDb

 ## Future improvements 🤔
+- Make the code fully async using Kotlin-coroutines
 - Host the project online
 - Unit Tests for both projects using JUnit
 - CI/CD using Github Actions